-This "workshop" will feature presentations by five or six visiting authors of their works-in-progress.
+This "workshop" will feature presentations by four or five visiting authors of their works-in-progress on regulation of economic activity, broadly construed.
 Students formally enrolled in the workshop will meet with one or more of the faculty conveners the week before each author's presentation to discuss the paper.
-Students will prepare brief (one-page) response papers for each paper, which will be shared with the authors.
-In addition, students will be expected to attend two additional academic lectures or conference events at the law school or elsewhere on campus.
-The workshop is designed for students who are interested in developing skills in critically reading legal scholarship.
+Students will prepare brief (one-page) response papers for each paper for discussion in the prior meeting; those response papers will be shared with the authors.
+In addition, students will be expected to attend two additional approved lectures at the law school or elsewhere on campus and submit a brief (one-page) response paper.
+The workshop is designed for students who are interested in legal scholarship in general and for those with particular interest in issues related to regulation, economic regulation, and international coordination of economic policies.
 The author presentations will be open to students who are not formally enrolled in the workshop.
-This course is graded on a Pass/D/Fail basis.
+Th